thejeffreystone/homeassistant-config/README.md

 This is V6 of my config.

-#### General Information about Maison De Lune
+#### General Information about Maison Des Lunes

-Hassio is the flavor of Home Assistant powering Maison De Lune these days.
+Hassio is the flavor of Home Assistant powering Maison Des Lunes these days.
 Currently it is running on a Home Assistant Blue.

 The old configurations is stored in a different repo - [Older Version](https://github.com/thejeffreystone/home-assistant-configuration)